Good stuff

 What's the verdict?

 It’s a pretty complete car, the Mercedes GLE.
-It’s done what the Audi Q7 did – get supremely quiet and refined – without getting horrendously ugly in the process.
-Its cabin is all at once as opulent as a Land Rover Discovery’s, but without infotainment to make you swear with impatience (even if it is a tad overwrought in its functions).
+It’s done what the Q7 did – get supremely quiet and refined – without getting horrendously ugly in the process.
+Its cabin is as opulent as a Discovery’s, but without infotainment to make you swear with impatience (even if it is a tad overwrought in its functions).

 It also treads the line of the Volvo XC90 in not being overbearingly sporty or too bolshy in its styling.
-It presents a friendlier image to the world than a Range Rover Sport or BMW X5.
-So, it’s perhaps not the first premium SUV that trips off the tongue when you’re listing the class it invented, but it may well prove to be one of most satisfying to live with.
+Although that’s not including the AMG versions, which attract a fair amount of attention because they’re big, blingy Merc SUVs that aren’t G-Wagens.
+The standard GLE presents a friendlier image to the world than a Range Rover Sport or BMW X5 though.
+It’s perhaps not the first premium SUV that trips off the tongue when you’re listing the class it invented, but with seven seats and a diesel engine it may well prove to be one of the most satisfying to live with.

 The Rivals